cobuildlab/react-simple-state/README.md

 - `initialValue` - An initial value for the event.
 - `reducer` A function that mutates the state before it gets propagated.
-- `receiveLastValue` A flag to receive the last value the first time that the hook gets created.

 ### `useEvent(eventName, initialValue, reducer)`